 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of the cost of your solar system.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a certain percentage of the money you spend on solar panels for your home.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, speak with your local Dublin solar installation company.
+Your local Dublin solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives